 Prospective U.S. citizens, students and members of the community are welcome at the Los Angeles Valley College Citizenship Center.
-Services include: INS citizenship preparation class, noncredit ESL classes, citizenship forms, assistance filling out the citizenship application, and immigration information.
+Services include: INS citizenship preparation class, non-credit ESL classes, citizenship forms, assistance filling out the citizenship application, and immigration information.
 The Citizenship Center is located in Bungalow 13-14 and open Monday through Thursday 9 a.m. to 5 p.m. and Friday 9 a.m. to 4:30 p.m.
 Call (818) 947-2976.
-One primary mission of Los Angeles Valley College is career education.
-In fulfilling that mission, the college provides a variety of programs and services which prepare students for employment and career advancement.